isomerpages/moe-chijsng/index.md

         - title: SNGS Secondary
           description: ""
           url: https://www.chijsngsec.moe.edu.sg
+  - infopic:
+      title: Open House 2024
+      subtitle: "#SayYesToStNicks"
+      id: infopic
+      description: Our SN family is excited to welcome you!
+Come and experience our vibrant school environment and chat with our students and staff (registration not required).
+      button: Updates on instagram
+      url: to be insert
+      alt: Image alt text
   - resources:
       subtitle: News & Spotlight
       button: view all spotlight & news